SeisComP/seiscomp/doc/base/glossary.rst

       filtering can be accomplished electronically while recording or numerically in a computer.
 Filtering also occurs naturally as seismic energy passes through the Earth.

-      The available and integrated filters in SeisComP3 are documented in :ref:`filter-grammar`.
+      The available and integrated filters in SeisComP are documented in :ref:`filter-grammar`.

    first motion
       The first noticeable displacement in a seismogram caused by the arrival of a P wave at the seismometer.
       Upward motion of the ground at the seismometer indicates a dilatation at the source, downward motion indicates a compression.
 Due to the presence of seismic noise the proper polarity of the first motion may be difficult to recognize.

+   F-K
+      F-K refers to a 2D-:term:`Fourier analysis` were the base functions are defined, e.g. by ranges of :term:`frequency` and :term:`wave number`.
+      F-K analysis is applied for signal detection by transforming time series recorded at several sensors, e.g. seismic or infrasound :term:`array` stations to the time and space domain.

+      The equivalent to F-K analysis in the time domain is :term:`beam packing`.

    focal mechanism
       see :term:`fault-plane solution`